 I usually eat a greek yogurt every morning for breakfast and while I love my yogurt sometimes I’m not always satisfied so I decided to mix things up a bit this morning.
 Enter, steel-cut oats and my handy-dandy crock pot.

-I have made steel-cut oats before in my crock and they are super easy, super tasty and super satisfying so I thought they would be a nice compliment to my get-fit 2013 routine.
+I have made steel cut oats overnight in a crock pot before and they are super easy, super tasty and super satisfying.
+I thought they would be a nice compliment to my get-fit 2013 routine.
 BUT, bland oatmeal sounds so blah.
 A foodie like me has to keep it yummy so I added a little twist to the steel-cut oats and ended up with an amazing breakfast.
 Even if I have to do 10 more minutes of cardio and an extra set of sit-ups, this recipe is worth it!

 Note: Affiliate links are included to help support Giggles, Gobbles and Gulps